Twomad: Controversies

-In 2019, Sedik was criticized by K-pop fans and accused of racism after portraying BTS member Jimin in a video by wearing whiteface and a blonde wig.
+In 2019, Sedik was criticized by K-pop fans and accused of racism after portraying BTS member Jimin in a video by performing yellowface in which he wore light East Asian skin toned makeup and a blonde wig.
 In 2021, Sedik attended a BTS concert wearing an Asian conical hat while holding an edited photograph blending the faces of BTS member V and communist leader Mao Zedong, joking that it depicted his father.
 In 2023, Sedik received more criticism after posting a photo of Brianna Ghey, a recently murdered transgender teenager at the time, stating she was his girlfriend.
+Also in 2023, Twitter user Goldibell revealed screenshots of alleged conversations Sedik had with her that contained sexually explicit messages.
+She later alleged that he had sexually assaulted her, and shared more screenshots showing him spamming her inbox and harassing her using burner accounts.
+On July 6, she filed an application for a restraining order against Sedik, which she received on July 28.

 Death

-On February 12, 2024, Sedik's therapist called the Los Angeles Police Department to conduct a welfare check after he had not posted to his social media accounts for several days and missed an appointment with her, raising her concern.
-He was found unresponsive, foaming at the mouth in his residence at the age of 23, caused by an accidental overdose.
+On February 13, 2024, Sedik's therapist called the Los Angeles Police Department to conduct a welfare check after he had not posted to his social media accounts for several days and missed an appointment with her, raising her concern.
+He was found dead, foaming at the mouth in his residence at the age of 23, caused by an accidental overdose.
 Authorities discovered drug paraphernalia at the scene.
 In August, the Los Angeles County Department of Medical Examiner found the cause of death to be morphine toxicity, with mitragynine use being another significant factor.
-His profile on Discord had shown that he had Overwatch open on his computer for 5 days straight before he was found.
+His profile on Discord had shown that he had Overwatch 2 open on his computer for 5 days straight before he was found.